Sacred Scriptures Bethel Edition: Corrected terms and glossary

 The glossary of terms briefly traces and presents the etymology of words used frequently by Christian theologians that the translator and scholar Meyer claims are pagan in origin.

 Editions

-The Assemblies of Yahweh continue to use the SSBE as their preferred text.
-As of 2016, it has undergone seven printings: 1981, 1986, 1989, 1993, 1997, 2001, 2008.
-The Sacred Scriptures Bethel Edition is available at at least one library in England and at least one in the United States and is used at Dalet School and Obadiah School of the Bible, both in Bethel, Pennsylvania..
-The Sacred Scriptures Bethel Edition is also available on the Kindle, which can be downloaded to smartphones or used on tablets.
+As of 2016, the Sacred Scriptures Bethel Edition had undergone seven printings: 1981, 1986, 1989, 1993, 1997, 2001, and 2008.
+Copies are held in libraries in both the United States and England, and the SSBE is used at the Dalet School and Obadiah School of the Bible in Bethel, Pennsylvania.
+The translation is also available in digital formats, including Kindle editions.
 It has a 4.7 / 5 star rating on Amazon.